nirav5920/lodash-php/README.md

 Lodash-PHP tries to mimick lodash.js as close as possible

-:siren: This is a fork since upstream hasn't been updated in a while, and some PHP 8 compatibility issues have emerged.
+🚨🚨🚨 This is a fork since upstream hasn't been updated in a while, and some PHP 8 compatibility issues have emerged!

 # Installation